mohammedhassan37/HCI-4E-UsabilityReport/README.md

 ### 8. How confident do you feel that you could complete a purchase without getting lost or confused?
 [Back to Top](#top)

+- 1: 0
+- 2: 1
+- 3: 2
+- 4: 5
+- 5: 5

 ---

 <a id="q9q"></a>
 ### 9. Please describe any difficulties you experienced while completing the above tasks.
 [Back to Top](#top)

+R1: Rewards page
+R2: Everything was clear
+R3: Very easy
+R4: None
+R5: Wanted to click into each metric for more detail
+R6: Affordability score unclear; not interested in gamification
+R7: Unsure what scores meant (e.g., 32/100)
+R8: N/A
+R9: N/A
+R10: Feels too game-like, not a serious shopping tool
+R11: Slight difficulty comparing sustainability stats
+R12: Wanted clickable breakdown of scores
+R13: Difficulty finding more information

 ---